Advantages to Competing With Your Carry Gun

 5 minute read

 When I began my life of daily carry almost 30 years ago, I carried what was approved and available.
-My respect of the .45ACP round goes this far back, as that is when I chose to purchase a single stack .45ACP as the handgun which would reside in my holster.
-I actually opted out of the .357 revolver that was department issued at the time.
+My respect for the .45ACP round goes this far back, as that is when I chose to purchase a single stack .45ACP as the handgun which would reside in my holster.
+I actually opted out of the .357 revolver that was department-issued at the time.

 Not long after, I began seeking out some of the best firearms shooting and training that was available.
 Living in a shooting mecca, I quickly caught the match shooting “bug.”
 It was in those early years that I met fellow Springfield Armory SMEs Steve Horsman, Kyle Schmidt and some guy who was often seen riding wheelies around the range on his mountain bike.
 You guessed it — this multi-tasking dude was Rob Leatham.
 Being able to compete with shooters of all levels, from beginners to Master Class World Champions was both inspiring and awakening.